 The best possible case is when electricity is used to replace petrol in a car, at current prices petrol cars cost around 15p a mile to run, using electricity from solar in effect brings that to zero, 4,000 units can power 16,000 miles a year and replace the equivalent of £2,400 of petrol in that time!

-A medium scenario might be that they can only use half their own generation saving £500 a year whilst selling the other 2,000 units for around 8p each making £160, giving a total of £660 suggesting a seven and a half year payback.
+A medium scenario might be that they can only use half their own generation saving £500 a year whilst selling the other 2,000 units for around 8p each making £160, giving a total of £660 suggesting a nine year payback.

-A weaker scenario would be using a quarter of the generation saving £250 and selling the other 3,000 units for £240, totalling £490 suggesting a payback just over ten years.
+A weaker scenario would be using a quarter of the generation saving £250 and selling the other 3,000 units for £240, totalling £490 suggesting a payback just over twelve years.

 So, as can be seen above the financial return on a £5,000 solar system could be anywhere between two and ten years, and that’s without the extra complication of installing a home battery.